DevGuruPro/rfid-python/README.md

   - Place "script/setup.bat" in the same directory as "RFIDInventory.exe" and run batch script.

-# Generate package on ubuntu/raspberry pi.
+# Generate package on ubuntu.

-  - Ubuntu
   - Ensure script/create_pkg_ubuntu.sh, the RFIDInventory executable and icon.png are in the same directory.
   - Run "bash create_pkg_ubuntu.sh".
+  - Run "sudo apt install ./RFIDInventory-1.0.deb" to install the package.

-  - Raspberry pi
+  - Reboot!
+  - Run "bash ./uninstall_pkg_ubuntu.sh" to uninstall package.

+# Generate package on raspberry pi.

   - Ensure script/create_pkg_rpi.sh, the RFIDInventory executable and icon.png are in the same directory.
   - Run "bash create_pkg_rpi.sh".
   - Run "sudo apt install ./RFIDInventory-1.0.deb" to install the package.
   - Reboot!
-  - Run "bash ./uninstall_package.sh" to uninstall package.
+  - Run "bash ./uninstall_pkg_rpi.sh" to uninstall package.